ppy/osu-wiki/wiki/People/Nomination_Assessment_Team/en.md

 ## Notes

-[^internal-representatives]: Internal Representatives assist the NAT leader in supervising their respective game move via activity checks and getting things moving within the team.
+[^internal-representatives]: Internal Representatives assist the NAT leader in supervising their respective game mode via activity checks and getting things moving within the team.
 [^impact-rating]: This process involves checking each nomination reset and assigning it a "minor", "notable" or "severe" label for future reference in evaluations.